lemonmade/quilt/packages/react-router/README.md

 # `@quilted/react-router`

-A universal router for React with first-class support for the [WHATWG `URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and prefetching.
+A universal router for React with first-class support for the [WHATWG `URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and preloading.

 ## Installation